ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 npm install @abandonware/noble
 ```

 11. Now we will begin writing our node.js code.
 Create a file called `central.js` in the project directory.
-We will begin by requiring the noble moudle, and defining some constants to be used later:
+We will begin by requiring the noble module, and defining some constants to be used later:

 ```js
 const noble = require('@abandonware/noble');